edobobo/p-lightning-template/README.md

 variable before

+## Contributing
+Contributions are always more than welcome, the only thing to take into account when submitting a pull request is that we utilize the [Black](https://github.com/psf/black) code formatter with a max length for the code of 120.
+More pragmatically you should ensure to utilize the command "black -l 120" on the whole "src" directory before pushing the code.

 ## Other useful repositories
 This repository has been created with the idea of providing a simple skeleton from which you can start a PyTorch Lightning project.
 Instead of favoring the customizability, we favored the simplicity